chena/text-proc-craig/README.md

 ## Setup

-There are a couple tools we need to install to run the application.
-Assuming that you alreayd have `pip` installed, you can either run `pip install -r requirements.txt` or install these packages individually:
+* Assuming that you have `pip` installed, run `pip install -r requirements.txt` to install dependencies.
+* Set the URI of your database in your environment.
+For localhost, you can set it to `mongodb://localhost:27017`

 ```
-pip install nltk
-pip install -U numpy scipy scikit-learn
-pip install Scrapy
-pip install beautifulsoup4
-pip install Flask-PyMongo
-pip install scrapy-mongodb
+export MONGOHQ_URL=<DB_PATH>
 ```

 ## Usage

+To scrape data (the first 1000 postins) from [https://newyork.craigslist.org/sub/](https://newyork.craigslist.org/sub/):

+* Run `scrapy crawl craig` to start the spider.
+Output will be logged in the console.
+When the crawl job is done, check your database to make sure that the `postings` collection contains rougly 1000 documents.

 To run the app: